Axel De Mendoza

 Run through a quick sanity check:

-1. Open a pull request and confirm the pipeline triggers
+1. Open a pull request and confirm the pipeline triggers automatically

 2. Intentionally break a test and confirm the pipeline fails